open-telemetry/weaver/crates/weaver_forge/expected_output/test/events.md

-## Group `android.lifecycle.events` (event)
+## Event `device.app.lifecycle`

-### Brief
+Note:

-This event represents an occurrence of a lifecycle transition on the Android platform.
+Brief: This event represents an occurrence of a lifecycle transition on the Android platform.

-Prefix: android
+Requirement level:
-Name: device.app.lifecycle
+Stability:

 ### Attributes